MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-and-enumerate-selected-conversations.md

 - csharp
 ---

-# How to: Get and Enumerate Selected Conversations
+# Get and Enumerate Selected Conversations

 This example obtains and enumerates selected conversations by using the [GetSelection(OlSelectionContents)](https://msdn.microsoft.com/en-us/library/ff185002\(v=office.15\)) method.